DSilva27/UdeAnalytics/README.md

 <a name="main"></a>
 ## Main Repository
 ### main_data_extractor
-Gathers all the information you've mined and creates a proximity matrix.
-It also creates two files EdgesW.csv and NodeW.csv, which can be used to create your .net file and visualize your network using [Infomap](#infomap)
+Gathers all the information you have mined and creates a proximity matrix.
+It also creates two files EdgesW.csv and NodeW.csv, which can be used to create your .net file and visualize your network using [Infomap](#infomap).

 <a name="mining"></a>
 ## Data Mining

 ### save_data_follow

+Prints dictionaries on a file with user ID, following and followers.
+Following are requested first, then followers.
+To use, run 'get_data_follow.sh'.

 ### streaming_data
 Prints all the tweets and retweets that are tweeted from the moment you run the program.
 The tweets are filtered by           certain keywords.